leandroibov/qemu-kvm-virt-manager-bridge-macvtap-nat-network-suit/README.md

-#   How use this cli suit for virt manager:
+#   How to use this CLI suite for Virt-Manager for anonymity and cybersecurity advanced techniques:

 ##   Installing

+Install virt manager qemu-kvm with

+sudo chmod +x qemu-kvm-install

+sudo ./qemu-kvm-install

+***now install menu and the CLIs

 sudo chmod +x install.sh

 sudo ./install.sh

+To uninstall, just use uninstall.sh in the same way!

-## What each file or command do?
+## What does each file or command do?

 virt_manager_start - Start virt manager services...